We design, engineer, manufacture, and market torque tools. But our customers buy error-proofing from us. Seem odd? It

 Error Proofing By Behavior Modification - We firmly believe that people want to do a good job at their craft.
 Our tools help provide behavior modification much like a manager or coach would provide.

 Error Proofing By Guidance - All assemblies require some type of operator guidance.
-Some is simple while some is complex.
+Some are simple while some is complex.
 It is simple feedback letting an operator know that the fastener is not compliant.
 Or guidance can come in the form of ensuring that the right tool for the job is selected, used properly, and returned to the appropriate place in the tool tray.

 These three approaches all work in conjunction with each other.
 In some cases, there may be only one of the error-proofing approaches.
 In most cases, two or even all three of the error-proofing approaches find their way into a tool.